DanielOaks/docstest-starwars/tutorial.md

 });
 ```

-> 📘 Note: Using the [`textContent` attribute](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) means that even if the API returns bad data or HTML, that can't affect our page!
+> 📘 Note: We're creating the elements this way, instead of making a string like we did for Alice, because this is safer if the API returns bad data.
+Take a look at the [`textContent` attribute](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) for more details.

-Now we have a list of rows for our table.
-Let's use a relatively new Javascript method, [`replaceChildren`](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceChildren):
+Now that we have a list of rows, let's add them to our table with the [`replaceChildren` method](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceChildren):

 ```js
 document.getElementById("data").replaceChildren(...rows);